cmosnick/hpc-work/cuda/README.md

 *   ex: make tests NUMRUNS="20"

 *   Note: you may get an error when the python script attempts to run if you're on a basic AWS instance and matplotlib is not installed.
 This is OK, this just means no charts will be generated.

+To show images , they should already be copied into jpegs.
+*   cd data

+*   ./open_script (works for OSX, uses "open" command)